Ason-14/frontend-stuff/README.md

-Bunch of small html files for practice and maybe later use in projects
+Bunch of small html,css files for practice and maybe later use in projects